atj1979/MysteriousSailboat/CONTRIBUTING.md

   e.g., "git checkout -b feat/linksView"

-1. Make commits to your feature branch.
+1. Make commits to your namespaced branch.
 Prefix each commit like so:
   - (feat) Added a new feature
   - (fix) Fixed inconsistent tests [Fixes #0]
   - (refactor) ...